Volkswagen emissions scandal: United Kingdom

 A report on "real world" tests commissioned by the Government published in April 2016 showed emissions from 37 diesel engines up to 14 times higher than had been claimed, with every vehicle exceeding the legal limit of nitrogen oxide emissions.
 Only Volkswagen group vehicles were found to have test cycle detection software.

 In January 2017, an action group announced it had 25,000 vehicle owners who were seeking compensation of £3,000–4,000 per vehicle.

 In May 2022, VW UK settled UK class action claims from around 90,000 drivers, totalling £193m, without admitting liability.
-Due to time limitations, Dieselgate victims not part of this group litigation will unlikely be able to now make a claim.
+Due to time limitations, Dieselgate victims not part of this group litigation will unlikely be able to make a claim from May 2022 onwards.

 United States

 VW suspended sales of TDI-equipped cars in the US on 20 September 2015.
 On 21 September 2015 the EPA announced that should the allegations be proven, Volkswagen Group could face fines of up to US$37,500 per vehicle (about US$18 billion in total).
 In addition to possible civil fines, the United States Department of Justice Environment and Natural Resources Division were doing a criminal probe of Volkswagen AG's conduct.
 22 September 2015 The United States House Energy Subcommittee on Oversight and Investigations announced that it would hold a hearing into the Volkswagen scandal while New York Attorney General Eric Schneiderman said that his investigation was already underway.
 As of 29 October 2015, over 25 other states' attorneys general, and the Federal Bureau of Investigation in Detroit, were involved in similar investigations.
 On 12 November 2015, the FBI confirmed to engineering magazine Ingeniøren that it had an ongoing investigation, after previous unconfirmed reports.

 As of 6 October 2015, the EPA decided to broaden its investigations onto 28 diesel-powered models made by BMW, Chrysler, General Motors, Land Rover and Mercedes-Benz.
 The agency would initially focus on one used vehicle of each model, and widen the probe if it encountered suspicious data.
 The EPA has described the hidden Volkswagen pollution as "knowing endangerment".
 In May 2016, the owners of Mercedes-Benz confirmed that the US Justice Department asked Daimler AG to run an internal investigation into its diesel emissions testing, as well.